-Suitable floor boards and decking include tongue and grooved softwood flooring with a minimum moisture content at the time of fixing of between 16%-20%, in accordance with BS 1297.
+Suitable floor boards and decking include tongue and grooved softwood flooring with a maximum moisture content at the time of fixing of between 6 -19% in accordance with BS 8103 - 3 2009.
+(See Table A1 in Annex A of the standard which gives a range of moisture content for softwood flooring dependant on the intensity of the heating to be provided in the building.
+E.g. Where under floor heating is provided the maximum moisture content of the floor must be limited to 6 -8%, whereas in an unheated building the maximum moisture content of the floor is 15 - 19%)..
 All boards must be double nailed or secret nailed to each joist using nails that are at least three times the depth of the board.
 The boards must have a minimum thickness, as indicated in Table 7.